DataDaneHQ/Pona_Kaka/README.md

 ![Canva Presentation Home Page](Images/Canva_Presentation_Home_Page.png)

-***Please Note:*** *While my involvement and all project deliverables are complete, the final report has not yet been submitted to the funder, nor have the findings been shared with the participants.
-Until then, I am unable to share any findings, "Contents" items, or full details of the project.
+***Please Note:*** *While my involvement and all project deliverables are complete, the final report is pending submission to the funder, and the findings will first be shared with the participants.
+Until then, I am unable to share any "Contents" items, findings, or full details of the project.
 Estimated completion date - December 2024.*

 <br>